bcmichael/RNMR-Docs/docs/command/full_command.md

 REC rec dir item val

 `SET REC` sets the value of various parameters in the title information of a record.
 It takes several arguments.
 The first is a record to set a parameter for.
-Records in archives other than 1 can be specified by either pre-pending the archive number and a ":" or specifying numbers larger than 200.
-For example record # in archive 2 can be specified either as 2:# or by adding 200 to #.
+If no record number is specified RNMR will prompt for it with the current write record pointer (as displayed and set by `PTRA`) as a default.
 The second parameter is a direction which may be an integer from 1 and the number of dimensions the record has.
+If no direction is specified RNMR will prompt for it with 1 as a default.
 The third argument is which item to set the value of.
+If no item is specified RNMR will prompt for it with no default.
 Some items have only a single value for the entire record which will be set regardless of which dimension is specified.
+If no value is specified RNMR will prompt for it with the current value as a default.
 The following items may be set with `SET REC`:

 Item   | Description
 ----   | -----------